bvinothraj/django-fullstack-tips/general/tip2.md

 **Element**: An element is always part of a block, and you shouldn't use it separately from the block.
 **Modifier**: An entity that defines the appearance, state, or behavior of a block or element.

-Here is an example of a web site.
+Here is an example of a website.
 In this picture *Header*, *Main Layout* and *Footer* are blocks.
 The *Header* in turn consists of more blocks: *Logo*, *Search*, *Auth Block* and *Menu*.

 ![website](../images/site2.jpg)